 I handed back the phone and told the red-faced angry student that if she ever did that to me again, not to bother with her final paper because she’d have an immediate F. She stomped off in an admirable state of high dudgeon, but returned the next week and ended up with an A- for the course.

 The wonders of instantaneous and very cheap communications are manifold and amazing, don’t get me wrong.
-I can’t imagine how I survived before all those ill-advised regrettable emails or a tweet I wrote getting 500k “impressions” without knowingly impressing anyone.
-Seriously, I’d miss a lot of my grandchildren’s growing up on the Left Coast while we sit on the Right—a serious physical challenge in this Time of Corona—without FaceTime.
+I can’t imagine how I survived before regrettable emails or a tweet getting 500k “impressions” without visibly impressing anyone.
+Seriously, I’d miss a lot of my grandchildren’s growing up on the Left Coast while we sit on the Right without our beloved FaceTime.

 So the advantages of internet access and cell phones are beyond argument.
 But I wonder, in more subtle ways do these technologies magnify our collective state of anxiety in the face of this wretched pandemic?
 That we can pick up a phone or shoot off a text or screed an email whenever we feel sad or anxious might just exacerbate, rather than ameliorate, these emotions?